Disco Ball

 Unveiled

-Tucked beneath the iconic William Vale Hotel in Williamsburg, Unveiled offers a sophisticated subterranean setting with two distinct rooms featuring marble, mirrors, and high-end furnishings alongside festival-grade DJ equipment and a fully programmable lighting system.
-The Club Room alone accommodates up to 300 guests with dedicated VIP sections, while a full venue takeover opens the space to 500, making it an ideal canvas for fundraisers, brand activations, and prestige celebrations requiring seamless multi-room flow.
+Tucked beneath the iconic William Vale Hotel in Williamsburg, Unveiled pairs a modern luxe aesthetic of marble, mirrors, and high-end furnishings with a festival-grade DJ booth, fully programmable lighting, and a soundproofed Danley system, making it a top-tier production venue for fundraisers, brand activations, and prestige celebrations.
+The Club Room alone handles up to 300 guests with dedicated VIP sections, while a full venue takeover scales to 500 for multi-room immersive events.

 Venue Selection Guide